Henry & Me

 Henry & Me is a 2014 American animated drama film directed by Barrett Esposito and written by David I. Stern.
-The film stars Richard Gere, Chazz Palminteri, Danny Aiello, Cyndi Lauper, Paul Simon, Austin Williams, Lucie Arnaz and Hank Steinbrenner.
+The film is based on Ray Negron's children's book One Last Time: Goodbye to Yankee Stadium, and stars Richard Gere, Chazz Palminteri, Danny Aiello, Cyndi Lauper, Paul Simon, Austin Williams, Lucie Arnaz and Hank Steinbrenner.
 The film was released on DVD on September 30, 2014.

 In the film, a young cancer patient is having surgery in the hospital, while dreaming of his favorite baseball team, the New York Yankees.
 His guardian angel takes him into a journey into the team's past, while subtly convincing him to keep struggling to survive.
 The angel is revealed to be an incarnation of Lou Gehrig.